Willi Ninja: Career

-He participated in Harlem's drag balls with 'children' from his House of Ninja.
-Like other ball houses, HoN was a combination of extended social family and dance troupe, with Ninja as its Mother.
+He participated in Harlem's drag balls with "children" from his House of Ninja.
+Like other ball houses, the House of Ninja was a combination of extended social family and dance troupe, with Ninja as its Mother.
 He taught his children late into the night on the old Christopher Street pier and at the underground clubs.

 Ninja was a featured dancer in many music videos including Malcolm McLaren's "Deep in Vogue" and "I Can't Get No Sleep" by Masters At Work featuring India.
 In 1994, he released his single "Hot" (another Masters At Work production) on Nervous Records.
 Ninja's later career included runway modeling for Jean-Paul Gaultier, performing with dance companies under Karole Armitage, and providing instruction to Paris Hilton on perfecting her walk.
 He opened a modeling agency, Elements of Ninja, in 2004, and made an appearance on Jimmy Kimmel Live!.
-Ninja was also prominently featured in the 1990 documentary Paris is Burning and the 2006 documentary release How Do I Look directed by Wolfgang Busch.
+Ninja was also prominently featured in the 1990 documentary Paris is Burning and the 2006 documentary release How Do I Look, directed by Wolfgang Busch.

 Ninja also danced in two of Janet Jackson's videos from her album Rhythm Nation 1814, one of which was "Alright", whose remix featured late rap star Heavy D and cameo appearances by Cab Calloway, Cyd Charisse, and The Nicholas Brothers.
 He also was featured in "Escapade".

 Ninja worked hard to care for his mother, Esther Leake, who had Parkinson's and used a wheelchair.
 Her trips with Ninja to the ballet and the Apollo were inspiration for his later endeavors in dance.

 House of Ninja

-Willi Ninja started the House of Ninja in 1982 with Sandy Apollonia Ninja, despite not having been part of a house previously or winning three grand prizes, which was generally seen as a requirement to start a house.
-The name Ninja came from the house's Asian and martial arts influences coupled with the fact that people in the ballroom scene did not know who they were and they "seemed to come out of nowhere".
-The House of Ninja had a reputation for being multiracial; except the Latino House of Xtravaganza, most houses at the time were African-American.
+Ninja started the House of Ninja in 1982, despite not having been part of a house previously or winning three grand prizes, which was generally seen as a requirement to start a house.
+The name Ninja came from the house's Asian and martial arts influences, coupled with the fact that people in the ballroom scene did not know who they were.
+The House of Ninja had a reputation for being multiracial.
+Except for the Latino House of Xtravaganza, most houses at the time were African-American.

-The House of Ninja notably included white men in their competitions.
-The house closed in 1989 and reopened for a second time in 1991 and reopened a third time by 2003.
-The House of Ninja currently has over 220 members worldwide.
-The oldest living Ninja is Archie Burnett Ninja.

 In film

 Ninja starred in a handful of films and television series.
-On August 8, 1991, he was a guest on The Joan Rivers Show alongside some of his Paris Is Burning cast members such as Dorian Corey and Pepper LaBeija.
+On August 8, 1991, he was a guest on The Joan Rivers Show alongside some of his Paris Is Burning cast members, such as Dorian Corey and Pepper LaBeija.
 Jennie Livingston also starred.
 In the episode, the cast talked about the docufilm and encouraged audience members to "walk" as if a participant at a Drag Ball.
 In the same year, Ninja starred in the Marlon Riggs 9-minute short Anthem as a dancer.
+Ninja also appeared posthumously in 2012 documentary, Check Your Body at the Door.